 5. Adelaide Laura Cubitt

-The precise dates of birth and baptism of the Cubitts’ third daughter are not certain, but she was born around 1860-1 in London, possibly baptised there also.
+The birth date of the Cubitts’ third daughter does not seem to be registered anywhere, but her gravestone in St Barnabas Ranmore’s churchyard gives it as 21st February 1861; censuses indicate the place was London, so possibly the baptism was also there.
 She was obviously quite an original: whereas her sisters visited St Barnabas School to teach the children or to hear them read, the logbook says: “Miss Adelaide gave the children a treat by engaging a conjuror to come and amuse them by performing some tricks”.
 It is not hard to imagine which visit the children preferred!

 According to her nephew Stephen Tallents, Adelaide declined some apparently more eligible suitors until, on 20th October 1891 at the (for the time) advanced age of 30, she married the faintly Bohemian Richard Anthony Fuller-Maitland, a member of Lloyds.
 As with the marriages of three of her other sisters, Adelaide’s wedding ceremony at St Barnabas was performed by the Archbishop of Canterbury, Edward Benson.
-Stephen Tallents and his brother Philip, aged seven and six respectively, in white sailor suits acted as page boys.
+Stephen Tallents and his brother Philip, aged seven and six respectively, in white sailor suits with blue silk collars acted as page boys.
+They carried white sailor caps with the word “Adelaide” in gold on blue ribbons.
+The bride gave each little lad a silver chain with a pencil case and whistle (seemingly in line with her ability to decide the sort of present children would like).
+Many years later in the London Blitz of 1940 Stephen still carried the whistle on his key ring as a guide to rescuers in hour of need!

 Richard Fuller-Maitland was born in 1857 in the quiet Berkshire village of Wargrave-on-Thames.
 Stephen Tallents wrote of him, ”He was a kind-hearted and sociable being, who had been known… among his set in London as ‘Dancing Dick’.
 He had plenty of artistic sense and could play by ear on the piano any tune that he had once heard.
 He had imagination and gave it full rein.
 He used to play a melody which, he assured us, he had reproduced from the repertoire of a Basuto tribe.
 He took no active part in any sport, but caused a sensation by appearing at breakfast one morning among a shooting party at Denbies in a bright crimson waistcoat.”